konveyor/move2kube-website/docs/tutorials/cloud-foundry.md

 1. Install the [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html)

-1. To demonstrate how to use Move2Kube to migrate a Cloud Foundry (CF) application to Kubernetes, we will be using the source code inside the `move2kube-demos/samples/cloud-foundry` directory.
+1. To demonstrate how to use Move2Kube to migrate a Cloud Foundry (CF) application to Kubernetes, we will be using the source code inside the `cloud-foundry/cfnodejsapp` directory.
 If you want to try out Move2Kube on your CF application, then in place of our sample `cloud-foundry` directory, you should provide the correct path of the source directory (containing the source code and/or manifest files) of your CF application to Move2Kube during the *plan* phase.

-1. We will deploy a simple nodejs application into CF. If you have a running CF app already you may use that instead.
+1. Optional: We will deploy a simple nodejs application into CF. If you have a running CF app already you may use that instead.
 Provision a CF app with the name `cfnodejsapp` using your cloud provider (Ex: [IBM Cloud](https://cloud.ibm.com/)).
    1. Make note of the API endpoint (API endpoints for the IBM Cloud Foundry service can be found [here](https://cloud.ibm.com/docs/cloud-foundry-public?topic=cloud-foundry-public-endpoints)).
    1. Login to CF using
        ```console
-       move2kube-demos git:(main) $ cf login -a <YOUR CF API endpoint>
+       $ cf login -a <YOUR CF API endpoint>
        ```
-   1. From the root folder of this repo run this to deploy the sample application
+   1. From the root directory of this repo run this to deploy the sample application
        ```console
-       move2kube-demos git:(main) $ cf push -f ./samples/cloud-foundry/
+       $ cf push -f ./cloud-foundry/
        ```
    1. You can visit the URL of the application (you can get this by running `cf apps`) to see it running.

 ## Steps to generate target artifacts

 Now that we have a running CF app we can transform it using Move2Kube.
 We will be using the three stage process (*collect*, *plan* and *transform*) for the transformation.
-Run these steps from the `./samples/` folder:
+Run these steps from the directory where `cloud-foundry` directory is present:

+1. Optional: This step is required only if you are interested in metadata such as environment variables from a running instance.
+If you don't have a running app, you can use the m2k_collect directoy that comes with the sample.
-1. We will first collect some data about your running CF application.
-We can also capture the data about the target Kubernetes cluster using `move2kube collect` command.
-But, here we will be using the `-a cf` annotation flag with the command to only select the collector subset for cloud foundry.
+ We will first collect some data about your running CF application.
+Here we will limit the collect to only cloud foundry information using the `-a cf` annotation flag.

     ```console
-    move2kube-demos git:(main) $ cd samples/
-    ```

-    ```console
+    $ cf login -a <YOUR CF API endpoint>
-    samples git:(main) $ move2kube collect -a cf
+    $ move2kube collect -a cf
     INFO[0000] Begin collection
     INFO[0000] [*collector.CfAppsCollector] Begin collection
     INFO[0013] [*collector.CfAppsCollector] Done
     INFO[0013] [*collector.CfServicesCollector] Begin collection
     INFO[0027] [*collector.CfServicesCollector] Done
     INFO[0027] Collection done
-    INFO[0027] Collect Output in [/Users/username/github/move2kube-demos/samples/m2k_collect].
+    INFO[0027] Collect Output in [/Users/username/m2k_collect].
 Copy this directory into the source directory to be used for planning.
     ```

-    * The data we collected will be stored in a new folder called `./m2k_collect`.
+    * The data we collected will be stored in a new directory called `./m2k_collect`.

     ```console
-    samples git:(main) $ ls m2k_collect
+    $ ls m2k_collect
     cf
     ```

-    * The `./m2k_collect/cf` folder contains the yaml file which has the runtime information of the particular application that you are trying to transform.
+    * The `./m2k_collect/cf` directory contains the yaml file which has the runtime information of the particular application that you are trying to transform.
 There is information about the buildpacks that are supported, the memory, the number of instances and the ports that are supported.
 If there are environment variables, it collects that information too.

-    * Move the `./m2k_collect/cf` folder into the source directory `./cloud-foundry`.
+    * Move the `./m2k_collect/cf` directory into the source directory `./cloud-foundry`.

     ```console
-    samples git:(main) $ mv m2k_collect/cf cloud-foundry/cf
+    $ mv m2k_collect cloud-foundry/
     ```

-    * (Additional Info) If you had run `move2kube collect` command without specifying the annotation flag `-a cf`, then Move2Kube will also collect the information about the target Kubernetes cluster, but you are required to be logged-in to your Kubernetes cluster before running the collect command.
-In this case, `./m2k_collect/clusters` folder will have the cluster metadata yaml file which has the target cluster information.

-    * For this tutorial, we have copied these files into the source directory already and renamed them as [*cfapps.yaml*](https://github.com/konveyor/move2kube-demos/blob/main/samples/cloud-foundry/cfapps.yaml) and [*cluster.yaml*](https://github.com/konveyor/move2kube-demos/blob/main/samples/cloud-foundry/cluster.yaml).

-    * If runtime metadata such as env variables which are not in the manifest, but in the deployed app needs to be used in Kubernetes, then you should run the *collect* phase described in this step before running the *plan* phase.
-But, it is necessary to have the source artifacts of the CF application to run the *plan* phase.

 2. Then we create a *plan* on how to transform your app to run on Kubernetes.
-In the *plan* phase, it is going to combine the runtime artifacts with source artifacts and going to come up with a *plan* for us.
+In the *plan* phase, it is going to combine the runtime metadata (if present) with source artifacts and come up with a *plan* for us.
 Here, we provide to Move2Kube the path to the source directory (containing the source code and/or manifest files of CF application) using the `-s` flag.

     ```console
-    samples git:(main) $ move2kube plan -s cloud-foundry
+    $ move2kube plan -s cloud-foundry
     INFO[0000] Loading Configuration
     INFO[0000] [*configuration.ClusterMDLoader] Loading configuration
     INFO[0000] [*configuration.ClusterMDLoader] Done